 - Regularly cleaned and serviced pieces of equipment operate better and are more energy-efficient.
-For example, if you don’t regularly clean refrigerated display cabinets, they can use up to 10 percent more energy.
+For example, if you don’t regularly clean refrigerated display cabinets, they can use up to 10 % more energy.

 - Similarly, air conditioning and heating vents and filters can fill with dust and need more energy to produce the same results.